Mixing Cocaine and Alcohol

 - Coaching, Recovery & Personal Development Events

-One reason why people start using cocaine and alcohol is to self-medicate and dull emotional anxiety or depressive mood.
-Alcohol and drug use is a common coping mechanism.
-When the coping mechanism becomes polydrug use, there are multiple diagnoses at play.
+People use alcohol with coke to self-medicate and dull emotional anxiety or depressive mood.
+Alcohol and drug use is a common coping mechanisms.
+When the coping mechanism becomes polydrug use, multiple diagnoses are at play.
 In most cases, people begin self-medicating to avoid understanding their symptoms and lack an appropriate diagnosis.

-Individuals suffering from bipolar disorder have the tendency to use alcohol and are also susceptible to developing an addiction to cocaine to modulate the effects of the depressive episodes.
-While these individuals with either undiagnosed or diagnosed bipolar disorder use these drugs to alleviate their symptoms, the combinations of drug use make mood disorders like anxiety, depression, and bipolar worse for a variety of reasons.
+Individuals suffering from bipolar disorder tend to use alcohol coke and are also susceptible to developing an addiction to cocaine to modulate the effects of the depressive episodes.
+While these individuals with either undiagnosed or diagnosed bipolar disorder use these drugs to alleviate their symptoms, the combinations of drug use make mood disorders like anxiety, depression, and bipolar worse for various reasons.

 Polydrug use is, unfortunately, more common than we like to think, and one drug does enough harm to the body alone when abused.
-Both drugs can cause damage to the user’s body and social and emotional well-being, while also increasing their risk of long-term, chronic health issues or overdose.
+Both medicines can cause damage to the user’s body and social and emotional well-being while also increasing their risk of long-term, chronic health issues or overdose.
 The health dangers of one drug are enhanced by polydrug use and dual diagnoses.

 World-class, Accredited, 5-Star Reviewed, Effective Addiction & Mental Health Programs.
 Complete Behavioral Health Inpatient Rehab, Detox plus Co-occuring Disorders Therapy.CALL (877) 378-4154